 However, I’ve still yet to find a game that runs on Steam Deck that I can’t fix that issue with.
 I’ve confirmed the ability to achieve stable Steam Deck performance across a fairly wide variety of games since I’ve received it, including Elden Ring, Psychonauts 2 , Devil May Cry 5, Sonic Generations, and even the marked-unsupported Guilty Gear Strive, which still worked!

 Even games that launch with poor Windows PC optimization, like Elden Ring. can be forced to run at a stable 30 FPS on the Steam Deck handheld thanks to Valve’s Proton and hardware-level optimization patches.
-You’ll still need to know how to tweak things yourself, though- and that’s what this article is here for.
+You can even use the Steam Deck 40 Hz mode to lock a smooth 40 FPS in many titles, including Elden Ring, with the correct tweaks!
+You’ll still need to know how to make those tweaks yourself, though- and that’s what this article is here for.

 Why The Steam Deck Can Sometimes Struggle With Consistent FPS

 First, let’s take a moment to talk about why the Steam Deck may struggle with consistent FPS.
 The specific reasons why can vary by game.
 Sometimes it’s game or Valve Proton-level compatibility issues you can only alleviate, not completely fix.
 Most times, it’s simply a case of your game settings or Steam Deck settings not being quite right to lock a stable 30 or 60 FPS.

 Fortunately, Steam Deck isn’t just a PC in a nifty handheld form factor.
 It’s also a PC with very in-depth but easily-accessible customization options.
 You can enable system-wide FPSs caps, tweak GPU clocks, and even lower system power draw without even closing your game.
 Without even pausing your game.